 Gay McKinley, psychotherapist.

 Q. ‘Does anger come in other forms?’

 Irritation.
 Impatience.
 Resentment.
 Frustration.
-All of them are forms of anger, and all are normal.
+All are forms of anger.

 Further, we become less stressed and more relaxed than someone who doesn’t allow themselves to get angry.
 That’s because we aren’t afraid of our anger – we know we can handle it.